-Responsive: Leaders who are self-aware are active listeners.
+Responsive: Leaders who are self-aware employ active listening.
 They can adapt based on the reaction of others.

 Self-controlled: Leaders who are self-aware have the ability to manage their own words and actions.

-Discerning: Self-awareness comes from making wise choices about how you will handle a situation.
+Discerning: Self-awareness comes from making wise choices about how you can handle a situation.

 Adaptable: Self-aware leaders assess a situation and respond by changing their behaviors.

 How to improve self-awareness in leadership